Kakadu999/PyFuzzer/README.md

 - Blacklisting, to avoid some directory names
 - Pause, to slow down packet sending
 - Download, download every files scanned
+- Change HTTP Method, to change the method used